philberty/vigilant/README.md

 simplicity of language bindings.
 Currently because this is written in Python3 Node bindings require python3 to be installed which isn't very elegant.

+## Daemon 2

+This is a WIP new Daemon written in C/C++ to increase the protability and simplicity of adding simple dependancies.

 ## Datastore

 The scala data-store listens for the real-time data and in turn provides a rest-api for working with